 Take my spring home tour for simple decor ideas that will freshen your home and welcome the season.
 Features fresh flowers and easy farmhouse touches.

 Welcome to the final installment of Seasonal Simplicity!
 We are ending this series with beautiful inspiration and lovely ideas.
 Each blogger who participated in any of the previous hops is sharing a spring home tour.
 All the links are at the end of the post, so please check that out when you get there.
 Before we begin my spring home tour, a very warm welcome to anyone who is coming over from Laura’s blog, Willow Street Interiors.
-I also want to thank Krista from The Happie Housie for coordinating everything from the first hop to the last!

 I was hoping the forsythia branches I cut and brought in last week would be blooming in time for this spring home tour…but no such luck.
 They are taking a long time, but they are almost there.
 As soon as they open, I’ll make sure to share some photos, along with some tips for forcing spring branches.
 I can tell you right now that my first tip is going to be “must be patient!”